 - Awards / Giveaways

 Key Takeaway — incorporate elements that allow for interaction between guests and create a sense of community.
 This will minimize any sense that you’re just “watching tv.”

 The first question that generally comes to mind is what does a virtual event look like?
 For many, the thought of a virtual event brings to mind VR headsets, which certainly is one way to host an event virtually, but fortunately not the only way.
 To help understand the options, we’ve outlined some of the more common formats for virtual events.

 - Web Streaming.
 This is the fastest way to host a virtual event.
 The presenters and audience can be located anywhere, and all parties tune in from their personal devices.
 This is how many webinars are handled.
 If you have already created all the content, you can pivot to digital very quickly using one of many services designed for broadcasting.
-GotoWebinar, or Bluejeans are good places to start.
+Zoom is a good place to start.

 - From the Studio.
-Elevate the standard web stream by having the speakers broadcast from a more a professional ‘studio’ backdrop.
+Elevate the standard web stream by having the speakers broadcast from a more professional ‘studio’ backdrop.
 This requires a bit more planning and setup, but will make the overall experience much more exciting.
-A local rental & staging company can assist with designing and deploying a temporary studio stage for any of the presenters.

 - Remote Viewing Rooms.
 In certain situations, you may still want smaller groups to gather for these virtual events — say, each remote office for example.
 Setting up remote viewing rooms allows for a much more immersive experience for the attendees and gives the event more of that community feeling.